 Cornmeal Buttermilk Pancakes

-1 cup all-purpose flour (spoon into measuring cup and level top)
+- 1 cup all-purpose flour spoon into measuring cup and level top

-2 Tbsp. medium-grind cornmeal, like Bob's RedMill*
+- 2 Tbsp. medium-grind cornmeal like Bob's RedMill*

-1 tsp. sugar (optional)
+- 1 tsp. sugar optional

-1/2 tsp. baking soda
+- 1/2 tsp. baking soda

-1/4 tsp. baking powder
+- 1/4 tsp. baking powder

-1/4 tsp. salt*
+- 1/4 tsp. salt*

-1 cup buttermilk* (low fat or not)
+- 1 cup buttermilk* low fat or not

-2 Tbsp. butter, melted
+- 2 Tbsp. butter melted

 - Add to dry ingredients along with melted butter.
 Stir gently just until combined; batter should be lumpy.
 Let rest 5-10 minutes.

-To make pancakes, pour desired amount of batter onto a preheated, non-stick skillet or lightly greased skillet.
+- To make pancakes, pour the desired amount of batter onto a preheated, non-stick skillet or lightly greased skillet.
 Cook on medium heat until bottom side is brown, turn; cook until center springs back when lightly touched.